Dr Madelyn Antoncic

 For 30 years he lived and breathed projects — leading them, studying them, fixing them and making them sing, using traditional project management processes and techniques.
 However, early on in his career, he recognised that these traditional practices could not ensure success.
 They were far too focused on measuring, reporting and controlling results, instead of examining the activities that generated those results.

-Diane Smith-Gander FGIA AO
+Diane Smith-Gander AO FGIA FCIS

 Non-executive Director, Wesfarmers and AGL